sabifo4/sabifo4.github.io/01_about.md

       Talk at the YSF2018 1-day symposium on the paper already submitted about the main method I had been working on my PhD.

    * **VII International Symposium SRUK/CERU** *(Nov 2018 - Jun 2019)*
       I was part of the organising committee of the symposium.
-My main task during these months was to develop and maintain the website to keep up with the latest updates regarding the event (see [here](https://sruk2019.com/)).
+My main task during these months was to develop and maintain the website to keep up with the latest updates regarding the event.

    * **II Scientific Computing Workshop: A practical introduction to R and Python for researchers** *(Mar 2019)*
       Event sponsored by the SRUK/CERU society that I co-organized with Dr. Diego Alonso.